HalfdanIsaksen/HalfdanIsaksen/README.md

-I'm studying my masters in programming and computer human interactions at Aalborg University in Copenhagen\
+MSc in Medialogy (programming and computer human interactions)\
+I enjoy exploring programming languages and create different applications depending on the langauges strong suit.
 \
-🌳 C# \
-🌿 Swift \
-🌱 RUST
+My most used langauges are:

 ![Top Langs](https://github-readme-stats-eta-eight-24.vercel.app/api/top-langs/?username=HalfdanIsaksen&layout=compact&exclude_repo=HRTFfpsVR&size_weight=0.5&count_weight=0.5&hide=Shaderlab,HLSL,C%2B%2B,Objective-C%2B%2B,GAP,Mathematica&langs_count=4)

+\
+\
+Take a look at some of my repos
 <!--
 **HalfdanIsaksen/HalfdanIsaksen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.